Blood Thinners: Anticoagulants & Antiplatelet Drugs

 Foods, herbs and spices, and oils containing high amounts of vitamin E, salicylates, natural antibiotics or omega-3 fatty acids have natural blood-thinning properties.

-On the flip side, foods high in vitamin K can lead to blood clotting.
-This can also affect the way your blood thinner medication works, especially if you are taking warfarin.
+On the flip side, foods high in vitamin K can interfere with the way your blood thinner medication works, especially if you are taking warfarin.

 Foods rich in vitamin K include leafy green vegetables, saturated fats, and cultured foods with live bacteria.

 - Vitamin E supplements